puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/restconf/readme.md

 }
 ```

-### Unhide Parameter for READ Operation
+### Unhide Parameter for READ/WRITE Operations

 RESTCONF supports the 'unhide' query parameter for the GET requests to
-include hidden definitions into the response.
+include hidden definitions into the response and for PUT/POST/PATCH requests to
+accept hidden definitions in the input.
 This parameter value can
 be populated with a comma-separated list of extensions to unhide or the
 keyword 'all' to include all possible hidden definitions in the
 response.

-Example of using the 'unhide' parameter for the GET request.
+Example of using the 'unhide' parameter for the GET and PUT/POST/PATCH requests.

 **Using unhide with a list of extensions**